-In Figure 6, each number on the left represents an address line where an action is scheduled.
-The robot moves using the command MOVL (linear motion), speed of 60 cm / min (low speed to load one part) or 80 cm / min (free movement) and PL (precision level) equal to zero (error less than 12.5 μ m).
-MOVL is a linear movement, which the robot movement itself in rectilinear trajectories in the cartesian axes (x, y, z).
-In long movements, it is necessary to establish intermediate points to prevent that the robot exceeds the workspace.
-After the robot training, is created the main programs that are a set of Jobs or sequence of action for a simple assembly system with two kinds of part.
+In the showing program, each number on the left represents a line of address where an action is scheduled.
+The robot moves using the command MOVL (linear motion), speed of 60 cm / min (low speed to load one part) or 80 cm / min (free movement) and PL (precision level) equal to zero (error less than 12.5 um).

+MOVL is a linear type movement, which the robot movement itself in rectilinear trajectories in the axles (x, y, z).
+In long movements it is necessary to establish intermediate points to prevent that the robot exceeds the work space.

+After the robot training, it was created the main program that is a set of Jobs or sequence of action for a simple assembly system with two types of part.
 Two systems are evaluated: with buffer and without buffer.
 Figure 7 shows the Grafcet diagram from this case study without buffer, and Figure 8 presents the Grafcet diagram for this system with a buffer.

-Figure 7: Grafcet of system without buffer Figure 8: Grafcet of system with buffer In the simplest system (without buffer) only four actions are carried through.
-The robot moves itself of the initial position for the conveyor belt, catches the part, takes the part for the assembly and later returns for the conveyor belt and it repeats the process with other part.
-When it arrives again in the assembly, the robot accomplishes the product assembling.
+Figure 7.
+Grafcet of system without buffer

+Figure 8.
+Grafcet of system with buffer

+It is observed that in the simplest system (without buffer) only four actions are carried through.
+The robot moves itself of the initial position for the mat, catches the part, takes the part for the assembly and later returns for the mat and it repeats the process with other part.
+When it arrives again in the assembly, it mounts the product.
 For the product assembly the type of part condition must be respected.
+After the assembly, the product is carried to the exit.
+In this case, part sequence must be pre determined and after a base part a cover one have to be griped and assembled.

+The system with buffer will be performed more analyses and actions.
+Depending on the part type, the robot now must store in the buffer and take for the assembly only when its corresponding type arrives.
+For this reason, parts can arrived in any sequence and the buffer are going to be used to reach a suitable assembly sequence.

+Guimarães, W.H.P., Ferreira, M.V.M.; Fonseca, J.P.S., Tavares, J.J.P.Z.S., Carvalho, J.C.M.

+Analysis Of Automated Planning Applied To An Assembly And Disassembly Robot System

-After the assembly, the product is carried to the output.
-In this case, the part sequence must be pre-determined, restricting the input parts flexibility - in other words, it is necessary that the base is provided before the cover, ensuring the product assembly.
-With buffer, it is necessary more analyses and actions.
-Depending on the kind of part, the robot must store it in the buffer and take for the assembly only when its corresponding type arrives.
-For this reason, parts can arrive in any sequence and the buffer is going to be used to reach a suitable assembly sequence.
-3.2 Robot Programming method with Automated Planning Another approach is using of automated planning to define the sequence of jobs that the robot must to execute.
-The system must be modeled and well specified (with the objective and conditions definitions) for the development of the plans, aiming at to reach the objective that, in this in case is the mounted product in the output.
-The modeling process begins with the Use Cases Diagram, as shown in Figure 9.
-An analysis of the proposed problem characteristics allows the identification of three actors, the Robot, the Part and the Product.
-The actor Robot will be responsible for carrying out the Use Case Grab and Drop, the actor Part will be transported for Robot while the actor Product will be compose for two parts on the assembling place.
-The Use Case FreeMove, OccupiedMove, Grab and Drop requires the activities of both Robot and Part actors simultaneously while the Use Case PartAssembly, ProdGrab and ProdDrop requires the activities of both Robot and Product actors.
+3.2- Robot Programming method with Automated Planning

+Another system programming method is the use of automatic planning.
+The system must be modeled and well specified (with the conditions definitions) for the development of plans, aiming at the goal state that, in this in case is the mounted product in the output conveyor belt.

+The modeling process begins with the construction of the Use Cases Diagram, as showed at Figure 9.
+An analysis of the characteristics of the proposed problem allows the identification of three agents, the Robot, the Part and the Product.
+The agent Robot will be responsible for carrying out the Use Case Grab and Drop, the agent Part will be transported by the Robot while the agent Product will be compose for two parts ensemble on assembling place.

+The Use Case FreeMove, OccupiedMove, Grab and Drop requires the activities of both Robot and Part agents simultaneously while the Use Case PartAssembly, ProdGrab and ProdDrop requires the activities of both Robot and Product agents.
+Figure 9 shows the Use Case diagram of the system.